New Federal Bill Proposes First Major Investigation Into the Surge of Sports Betting Addiction

 US Gaming Revenue

 Americans are gambling like never before.
-Since the US Supreme Court in 2018 gave states the right to determine whether sports betting is legal, annual gross gaming revenue (GGR) has skyrocketed.
+Since the US Supreme Court in 2018 gave states the right to determine whether sports betting is legal, annual gross gaming revenue (GGR) has skyrocketed as dozens of states have embraced the vertical.

 Sports betting has been credited with mainstreaming gambling of all forms, widening the industry’s potential market base with millions of new customers.